Is Your Thyroid Still Working?May 27, 2019

 - Thinning of the skin

 - Fine, brittle hair

-When the adrenals are not producing enough cortisol, it can cause:
+If the adrenals are not producing enough cortisol, it can lead to:

 - High levels of fatigue every day